cekbote/dsp-lab/Lab-05/Readme.md

 #### Arduino code for FFT filteration of the PPG Signal

 We take all the samples of the signal and pass them through a low pass (moving average) filter to reduce the high frequency noise in the signal.
 Next we compute the DFT using the FFT algorithm.
-Once that is done we can filter out the repiratory signal as well as the
+Once that is done we can filter out the repiratory signal as well as the PPG signal by removing the appropriate frequency components and then use the inverse FFT algorithm to get the seperate signals back.
+We also we

 __Pulse Rate (PR) is calculated as:__ 60 * Fs * (first index) / Length of signal